qkzk/fm/development.md

     - [ ] setting
     - [ ] leaving aka reseting
 - [ ] display number of matches while searching
+- [ ] remove MOCP control from fm ???
 - [ ] focusable windows
   - [ ] move display to status ? it would be easier to know where I clicked
   - [ ] allow to change focus, only color the focused window border.